 ECCENTRIC CINEMA

-Tommy Wiseau’s The Room screens June 14.
 If you have not experienced The Room at the Drexel, you don’t know what you’re missing.
 The loyal fans have created their own live experience à la The Rocky Horror Picture Show.
 They’re always excited to indoctrinate newbies into the cult of Wiseau.
 A Drexel tradition for 16 years, The Room is a gonzo masterpiece.
+(2003, dir.
+Tommy Wiseau)

 TICKETS